telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-features-palette-mode.md

 ##### PaletteMode for DataPoint #####
 ![DataPoint PaletteMode](images/chart-series-features-palette-mode-datapoint.png)

->important **SDK Browser** application contains an example that shows Palette Mode feature in RadChart cotrol.
+>important **SDK Browser** application contains an example that shows Palette Mode feature in RadChart control.
 You can find the application in the **Examples** folder of your local **Telerik UI for Xamarin** installation.